 B: Na+/K+ ATPase pump

-In the absorption of glucose into cells lining the ileum (small intestine),
+In the absorption of glucose into cells lining the villi within the ileum (small intestine),

 the glucose symporter